 In accordance with The Department of Education strategy, we aim to actively promote British Values in school to ensure our pupils leave school prepared for life in modern Britain.
 Pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance and understand that while different people may hold different views about what is 'right' and 'wrong'. all people living in England are subject to its Law.

 The Key Values are: democracy, rule of law,individual liberty,mutual respect and tolerance of those of different faiths and beliefs.

 The Foundation Stage covers the time when a child is 3 to the end of the reception year in school.
 The Foundation Stage curriculum is organised into seven areas of learning that shape children's learning and these are:

-Please see attached for a long term view of the curriculum from year 1 through to year 6; this is an outline of what will be taught during the half term.
+Please see attached for a long term view of the curriculum from reception through to year 6; this is an outline of what will be taught during the 6 week topic block.
 Please be aware this is subject to change and is not an exhaustive list as the class teacher will alter subjects in response to local and national events that may interest the children - and also adapt the learning in response to the children's own input.